jing-library/r-text-mining/episodes/02-clean-data.Rmd

  2. output: the column to be created as string or symbol
  3. input: the column that gets split as string or symbol

+ 1. `questions` are displayed at the beginning of the episode to prime the learner for the content.
+ 2. `objectives` are the learning objectives for an episode displayed with the questions.
+ 3. `keypoints` are displayed at the end of the episode to reinforce the objectives.

 It also has several optional arguments.
 The default token is "words".
 It can be set as "characters", "sentences", "ngrams", "lines", "paragraphs", etc. `unnest_tokens` automatically converts tokens to lowercase and drops the input column if not specified.